 - Happy Clown: Happiness, Laughter, Joy, Playfulness, Prankster

 - Gangsta Clown: Life on the Streets, Criminal, Money, Structure

 - Sad Clown: Unhappiness, Misery, Depression, Mistakes

 Many men and women believe that these tattoos are used to symbolize the way we feel or the person that we are.
 For someone that likes to prank others, you may want to choose a happy clown.
 This can also represent your carefree approach to life.
 If you've made some mistakes and are trying to find your way, the sad clown may suit you.
 The killer clown and gangsta clowns are often chosen by inmates or those who disregard authority.
 These tattoo designs don't mean that you are a bad person—you may just like the wicked designs that are portrayed.
 However, you should know that you are likely to receive criticism for it.

-Different text, elements, and symbols are often included with the clowns to give it different contexts.
+Different text, elements, and symbols are often included with the clowns to give them different contexts.
 In most designs, only the face or head is portrayed.
 The text "Laugh Now, Cry Later," is often chosen to accompany the clowns—this motto represents that you are going to enjoy life and live for the moment.
 Including money, cigars, smoke, flames, fire, and weapons also accentuates different meanings within the clown design.
 Make sure that you take the time to view all the different pictures and ideas on this page so that you can get an idea of what is available and find some inspiration.